 Can I bring my service dog or other pet to the Zoo?

-ADA compliant service dogs are permitted in all areas except the free-flight aviary.
-Emotional support, comfort, and companion animals are not permitted for the safety of our collection.
-Please notify the Zoo’s Reception area about your service dog.
+Only ADA compliant service dogs are permitted in all areas except the free-flight aviary.
+Emotional support, comfort, and companion animals are NOT permitted for the safety of our collection.
+Please check in at the Zoo’s Reception area about your service dog.

 Do you offer a military or senior discount?